 Will any building or structure older than 60 years be affected in any way?
 Is it necessary to apply for a permit in terms of the National Heritage Resources Act, 1999 (Act 25 of 1999)?
-YES NO YES NO a) Local Municipality

 If YES, please provide proof that this permit application has been submitted to SAHRA or the relevant provincial authority.